 One common task that Maltego is used for is doing infrastructure footprints on an organisation's network.
 This post will detail a possible methodology used for network footprints as well as demonstrate how they can be performed in Maltego.
-Finally the post will show how the process is drastically simplified with the use of machines that automates the process of running transforms in Maltego.
+Finally the post will show how the process is drastically simplified with the use of machines that automate the process of running Transforms in Maltego.

 When performing a footprint on a domain the goal is to find as much information about the domain as possible on an infrastructure level.
 When dealing with a large footprint it can be quite difficult to know when you have found all possible information that is publicly available for that particular domain.
 To make the process a little easier we have a structured methodology that we follow when conducting a network footprint in Maltego.
 This process is outlined in the data model in Image 1 below.

-and as many A records as possible.
-In Maltego there are nine transforms for finding DNS names related to a domain.
-Explaining how each of these transforms work is out of the scope of this post, however, transform explanations can be found in our transforms guide.
-In Maltego there is also a transform set named DNS from Domain that includes all nine of these transforms.
-Running this transform set on the domain linkedin.com results in the graph shown in Image 2 below.
+Once the top level domains are enumerated the first step is to try and find as many DNS names from that domain’s zone file.
+This includes getting the domain’s MX records, its NS records, and as many A records as possible.
+In Maltego there are nine Transforms for finding DNS names related to a domain.
+Explaining how each of these Transforms work is out of the scope of this post, however, Transform explanations can be found in our Transforms guide.
+In Maltego there is also a Transform set named DNS from Domain that includes all nine of these Transforms.
+Running this Transform set on the domain linkedin.com results in the graph shown in Image 2 below.

 Doing so results in the graph the below: